microsoft/pai/docs/marketplace-and-submit-job-v2/marketplace-and-submit-job-v2.md

 # Marketplace and Submit job v2

-`Marketplace` and `Submit job v2` are designed to reproducible AI.
+`Marketplace` and `Submit job v2` are designed for reproducible AI.
 It helps to reuse machine learning asset across projects or teams: job template sharing and reuse for docker images, data, code, job configuration and etc.